 Forwards Currently Playing for the Maple Leafs

-The entire first line of the Maple Leafs is a lock for this team as Auston Matthews just won the Rocket Richard Trophy for the second consecutive season and the Hart Trophy for the first time.
+The entire first line of the Maple Leafs is a lock for this team as Auston Matthews has won two of the past three Rocket Richard Trophies and took home the 2022 Hart Trophy.
 He is undoubtedly the best goalscorer in the NHL right now and should lead the league in goals many more times before his career is over.
-Mitch Marner was right beside him and is one of the best point-getters in the league, as well, as he set a career-high in goals (35) and points (97), just missing the century mark.
-By the way, both he and Matthews are progressing, they will both reach 100 points next season.
-Finally, Michael Bunting, last season’s Calder Trophy nominee, fit right in and proved he can score with the best of them, so he rounds out the current players’ forward group.
+Mitch Marner is right beside him and is one of the best point-getters in the league, as well, as he set a career-high in goals (35) in 2021-22 and points (99) in 2022-23, just missing the century mark.
+Finally, Michael Bunting, 2021’s Calder Trophy nominee, fits right in and has proven that he can score with the best of them, so he rounds out the current players’ forward group.

 Forwards No Longer Playing in Toronto

 The Maple Leafs have let a few good players go either in free agency or via trade.
-Let’s start with last season’s Stanley Cup winner Nazem Kadri.
+Let’s start with 2022 Stanley Cup winner Nazem Kadri.
 In his third season with the Colorado Avalanche after being traded, he played an integral role in the final year of his deal recording 87 points in 71 games.
-But another player that recently left the organization is Zach Hyman who enjoyed a ton of success with the Edmonton Oilers helping them get to the Western Conference Finals last season.
+But another player that recently left the organization is Zach Hyman who enjoyed a lot of success with the Edmonton Oilers helping them get to the Western Conference Finals in 2022.
 He was another player who had a career year and an excellent playoff.
 This hard-working winger will give his team everything he has and is effective in any situation.

-There are some former players that had success for the Maple Leafs, but they couldn’t afford to keep.
-The first is Ilya Mikheyev, who just left for the Vancouver Canucks this offseason, and when healthy, really showed what type of player he could be.
-He may now be overpaid because many are in free agency, but he is very fast and scored 21 goals and 32 points in just 51 games last season.
+There are some former players who had success for the Maple Leafs, but they couldn’t afford to keep.
+The first is Ilya Mikheyev, who just left for the Vancouver Canucks during the 2022 offseason, and when healthy, really showed what type of player he could be.
+He may now be overpaid because many are in free agency, but he is very fast and scored 13 goals and 28 points in just 46 games last season.
 Carter Verhaeghe was drafted by the Maple Leafs in the third round in 2013, was traded to the New York Islanders in 2015 before ever playing a game, and didn’t appear in the NHL until the 2019-20 season with Tampa Bay.
 It may have taken him a while to break out, but now he is very effective for the Florida Panthers.
 Connor Brown is the other depth player who has improved his game since leaving the Maple Leafs and going to Ottawa.
 He has been a very effective penalty killer and gets lots of time on the power play with his sneaky scoring ability.

 What the Maple Leafs’ Forward Group Would Look Like